 SCHOOL MEAL PRICE FROM JANUARY 2020 £2.32 per day. £11.60 per week.
 This will be held until 2021

 Freshly cooked school dinners are provided daily.
 Payment for school lunches should always be in advance and all parents are encouraged to register on-line with ‘Parent Pay’.
 New pupils will be provided with an introduction to parent pay and an activation letter which will enable you to register securely with your chosen password.
 Pupils with special dietary requirements can also be catered for.
-Please ensure you contact Rachel for further information.
+Please ensure you contact Rachel Watkins in the school office for further information.

 Apply for Free School Meals